zinic/crawl/core.md

 #### Armor

 Characters may defend themselves not just with actions but with equipment.
 Armor imparts a function called **damage resistance**.
-The damage resistance of an armor is given as a number to reduce damage taken by.
-For example, an Iron Chestplate imparts **6 DR**.
-This value means that the armor will reduce any incoming damage to the character by 6.
+The damage resistance of an armor is given as a number to reduce damage taken by - this damage must apply to an energy type.
+For example, an Iron Chestplate imparts **6 DR Kinetic**.
+This value means that the armor will reduce any incoming kinetic damage to the character by 6.

 Some armors may restrict movement and therefore come with a negative mobility check modifier.
 Some heavier armors may also require a certain strength check modifier from the character.